-For clients downsizing from New Jersey to tidewater South Carolina… a Timber Frame home that somehow manages to be both modern and outdoorsy, both formal and artsy, both unusual in architecture, yet still rooted in the historical costal architectural style.
+For clients downsizing from New Jersey to tidewater South Carolina… a Timber Frame home that somehow manages to be both modern and outdoorsy, both formal and artsy, both unusual in architecture, yet still rooted in the historical coastal architectural style.

 Sandi and Steve Selengut were frequent visitors to the South Carolina tidewater low country for many years.
-When they came closer to retirement age, and living in New Jersey, they decided to get away from it all early and move to the South Carolina low country.
+When they came close to retirement age, and living in New Jersey, they decided to get away from it all early and move to the South Carolina low country.
 Sandi was an artist, and Steve was an investment banker in a prominent firm.
 They were able to continue their careers in South Carolina, but on their own terms and at their own pace.
-Seemingly surrounded by a costal wilderness of a bygone era, life seems idyllically isolated, yet the Selenguts are not far from the conveniences and style of Charleston.
+Seemingly surrounded by a coastal wilderness of a bygone era, life seems idyllically isolated, yet the Selenguts are not far from the conveniences and style of Charleston.

 Their children had grown and moved away, and Sandi and Steve were ready to downsize from their 10,000 square foot home in New Jersey to their new 5,000 square foot home on the banks of a creek and saltwater marsh in the much milder clime of the Low Country.
 The property is covered with huge live oaks draped in Spanish moss, palm trees, magnolias, wildflowers, wisteria, and pines… and it is inhabited with a whole roster of wildlife, birds, an alligator or two — and occasionally a pod of dolphins.

 As with most Hearthstone clients, the Selenguts were heavily involved in a very personalized design.
 They wanted something unusual, but they wanted it to blend in with the marsh.
-They wanted a home that featured views of their own personal wilderness, but also reflected historical architecture.
-They wanted a low energy usage — not only for the sake of their pocketbook, but also for the environment.
+They wanted a home that featured views of their own personal wilderness but also reflected historical architecture.
+They wanted a low energy usage — not only for the sake of their pocketbook but also for the environment.

 The result is a home that, in the front, features a look reflecting historical coastal architecture, while the back of the home faces the marsh and embraces the indoor-outdoor lifestyle the Selenguts love.
 The interior of the home is focused around an octagonal Hearthstone timber frame — with all the complex joinery you can imagine that comes with an octagonal shape — made possible because of Hearthstone’s highly-specialized 3-D solid modeling heavy-timber design software.